sofa-framework/doc/20_Simulation_Principles/40_System_Resolution/20_Linear_Solver.md

 Linear solvers can also be divided into the two following categories:
 - Matrix Assembly: the matrix of the system is explicitly assembled before being used to solve the system.
 - Matrix Free: there is no data structure or allocated memory used to store a matrix.
-Instead, the solver only calls matrix-vector operations (e.g. product), which does not require the explicit assembly of the matrix.
+Instead, the solver only calls matrix-vector operations (e.g. product), which do not require the explicit assembly of the matrix.

 In SOFA, the choice of the type of solver is made through the template parameter of the linear solver component.
 For example, `<SparseLDLSolver/>` is a shortcut for `<SparseLDLSolver template="CompressedRowSparseMatrixd"/>` (`CompressedRowSparseMatrixd` is the default template parameter of SparseLDLSolver).
 `CompressedRowSparseMatrixd` means the matrix is assembled in a compressed sparse row data structure.
-SparseLDLSolver also supports the template parameter `CompressedRowSparseMatrixMat3x3d`, where the entries of the matrix are 3x3 blocs.
+SparseLDLSolver also supports the template parameter `CompressedRowSparseMatrixMat3x3d`, where the entries of the matrix are 3x3 blocks.

 Another example is [CGLinearSolver](https://www.sofa-framework.org/community/doc/components/linearsolvers/cglinearsolver/).
 Its default template parameter is `GraphScattered`.